- Four nights 4* Ramada Hotel or similar and six nights Ger Camp.

 We use 4WD Mitsubishi Delica van, which is right in Mongolian terrain.
 There will be a maximum of four passengers per vehicle on a group tour.

 You have 4-star deluxe hotel accommodations with all modern amenities in Ulaanbaatar.
 Once you are away from the city, you will sleep in the traditional style tourist ger camps with shared toilet/shower which are usually in the main building.

-Tourist ger camps are close to attraction sites through the country, where visitors can experience and feel a nomadic way of life.
+Tourist ger camps are close to attraction sites throughout the country, where visitors can experience and feel a nomadic way of life.
 It is a portable round felt house perfectly suited to the Mongolian nomadic lifestyle.
 The GER consists of a wooden frame carrying a felt cover.
 Traditionally furnished with beautifully painted wood-framed beds and furniture, the lodge is built in a traditional architectural style.
 There will be 2-3 twin-size beds, provided with foam or futon style mattresses and blankets or quilts.
 They also offer towels but limited and so you may want to bring your own.
 The bedsheets and blankets are generally clean, but as they are hand-washed in cold water, sometimes, we can see stains.
-Some travelers bring their sleeping bag and bed sheets but not required.
+Some travelers bring their sleeping bags and bed sheets but not required.
 Some travelers said the mattresses were hard and also the pillows.
 So, please consider bringing an air pillow.

 There will be a fireplace with a chimney in the center of the ger.
 If it rains, the nights can be cold, and you may want to request firewood for the evening and morning.

 There will be 4-5 toilets and shower rooms in the camp which you share with other guests.
 They are in a convenient location outside your ger.
-You must bring a flashlight with spare batteries as you may need them to walk to the bathroom at dark.
+You must bring a flashlight with spare batteries as you may need them to walk to the bathroom in the dark.
 The water in the shower is solar heated.
 If it's a cloudy and rainy day, water may not be warm enough, and we request your understanding.

 Ramada Hotel, Ulaanbaatar